mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

 <img src="/_pages/tutorials/statistical-tests/smirnov.png" width="49" height="180" align="right"/>

 The [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) tests the same thing as the Mann-Whitney U test, but has a much cooler name; the only reason I included this test here.
-And I don't like name dropping, but drop this name in certain circles, which will result in snickers of approval for obvious reasons.
+And I don't like name dropping, but drop this name in certain circles: it will result in snickers of approval for obvious reasons.
 The _ks.test_ function call isn't as elegant as the _wilcox.test_ function call, but still does the job:
 ```r
 automatic <- (mtcars %>% filter(am == 1))$mpg
 manual <- (mtcars %>% filter(am == 0))$mpg